CNSAKIB/Medicare-Hospital-Using-GoogleFirebaseAuthentication/README.md

 # Medicare

-This is The live link of [Education For All](https://medicare-hospital-ltd.web.app).
+This is The live link of [Medicare Hospital](https://medicare-hospital-ltd.web.app).

 ## This site is about
 - A Healthcare Hospital.